osisoft/AVEVA-Adapter-Azure-Event-Hubs-Docs/content/configuration/pi-adapter-for-azure-event-hubs-data-source-discovery.md

 ### Additional considerations for `query` and `autoselect`

 When you use the `query` parameter within a discovery request, OSIsoft recommends setting the [autoSelect](xref:DiscoveryConfiguration#discovery-parameters) parameter to `false` for most use cases.
-OSIsoft makes this recomendation because the data selection configuration that discovery returns includes only values and not indexes.
+OSIsoft makes this recommendation because the data selection configuration that discovery returns includes only values and not indexes.
 Therefore, the configuration is not suitable for a production environment without manually editing its settings<!--, most notably the `IndexField` setting-->. `"autoSelect": true` should only be used for data sources with simple data structures, as it automatically applies the discovery results as the active [Data selection configuration](xref:PIAdapterForAzureEventHubsDataSelectionConfiguration).